brandonmendoza1/superstore-analytics-project/README.md

 # Superstore Analytics Project
 ## 📌 Project Overview
-This project analyzes customer and order data performed on the **Superstore** dataset using Excel, Power Query, and the regression modeling technique.
-The goal is to integrate multiple data sources, engineer new features, and apply regression analysis to understand factors influencing order behavior and fulfillment timing.
+This is a self-directed Excel analytics project analyzing customer and order data from the `Superstore Dataset` using Excel, Power Query, and the regression modeling technique.
+I independently defined the project objectives, designed the analytical workflow, engineered new features, and applied regression analysis to explore factors influencing order fulfillment performance.

 The project demonstrates skills in:
-- Data cleaning & preparation
+- Data cleaning & integration
 - Feature engineering
-- Exploratory data analysis
-- Regression modeling
+- Regression analysis
 - Shipping performance evaluation
 - Dashboard planning

+### 🧩 Problem Framing & Project Motivation
+Identify operationally relevant questions that could be answered using customer and order data.

+I asked:
+- How can customer and order data be combined to support operational analysis?
+- What measurable variable can capture order fulfillment efficiency?
+- Which customer or order characteristics may be associated with shipping delays?

+These questions guided the data preparation, feature engineering, modeling, and dashboard design decisions throughout the project.

 ### 🧠 **Key Objectives**
 - Combine customer and order data into a unified analytical dataset
+- Use regression analysis to examine relationships between variables
 - Engineer a new variable measuring fulfillment speed
-- Use regression analysis to examine relationships between variables
 - Build a dashboard to communicate insights clearly
 ### 🗂️ **Data Sources**
 The project uses two primary tables from the Superstore Dataset: